 The observed spatial distribution of workers is a consequence of decisions on two margins of the geographical mobility of workers-migration and commuting.
 Therefore, my empirical analysis has a specific data requirement.
-First, I need data that records worker's previous residence, current residence, and current employment location.
+First, I need data that records where they live previously and currently live and work.
 Second, local government spending should vary at the same spatial disaggregation across which workers actively make both migration and commuting decisions.
-South Korea is one of a few countries that meet all the requirements.
 Third, to evaluate aggregate implications, the data has to be spatially representative.
+South Korea is one of a few countries that meet all of the requirements.

-The data source for the spatial distribution of workers is the restricted-access 2005, 2010, and 2015 Population Census of South Korea.9 I restrict the sample to working male household heads between the ages of 25 to 60 who commute a round trip of less than 180 kilometers.10 The sample size is about 3.5 million households.
+The data source for the spatial distribution of workers is the restricted-access 2005, 2010, and 2015 Population Census of South Korea.
+I restrict the sample to working male household heads between the ages of 25 to 60 who commute a round trip of less than 180 kilometers.
+The sample size is about 3.5 million households.
 The Census questionnaire asks the district of residency five years ago, the current district of residence, and the district of workplace location.
-Based on this information, I construct a panel data set of three locations (i.e., districts of residence five years ago, current residence, and workplace location) that captures the spatial distribution of workers jointly in terms of migration and commuting.
+Based on this information, I construct a panel data set in terms of three locations (i.e., districts of residence five years ago, current residence, and workplace location) that captures the spatial distribution of workers jointly in terms of migration and commuting.